JamesFrost/BC-Snatch/README.md

 ```

 ## Disclaimer
-I am not responsible for anything you hooligans might do with this.
 Use at your own risk.
 Provided for educational purposes only.

 ## License
 MIT